legaard/mixtape/README.md

 }));
 ```

-> For asynchronous code `createAsyncInjector` can be used instead.
+> For asynchronous code use `createAsyncInjector` instead.

 To make things easier to maintain and to keep the tests [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), builders can be used instead of templates.
 A builder can be created and added to the customizations property (see [`customize()`](https://github.com/legaard/mixtape/wiki/The-Fixture-Class#customize) to learn how to bundle builders) of the `Fixture` object like this: